 Our bodies contain a metropolis of microorganisms and microbes!
 The large majority of these live within our intestines.
 Gut bacteria plays a key role in our immune activity and response.
 Prebiotic diet is one that is high-fiber and plant rich with whole grains, fruits and vegetables.
 These foods help feed our healthy microbes.
 Probiotics are foods that contain live “good” bacteria that help maintain healthy colonies within our digestive systems.
 Try adding yogurt with live cultures, fermented veggies like sauerkraut or even kombucha to help digest food, fight harmful bacteria, and regulate your immune system.

 Loyalty Fitness has always been committed to keeping our clients healthy while helping to improve their overall fitness.
 From virtual training sessions to clean and safe in-person one-on-one personal training appointments with nutritional guidance, we’re here for you!
-Contact us today for more information and to set up a session with one of our certified personal trainers.
+Contact us today for more information and to set up a session with one of the certified personal trainers at our Greenwich, CT or Syosset, NY location.